Flagrant foul: Game tactics

-It is an accepted basketball strategy for a trailing team to commit fouls intentionally late in a game, in an attempt to regain possession of the ball while minimizing how much time elapses on the game clock.
+It is an accepted basketball strategy for a trailing team to intentionally commit fouls late in a game, in an attempt to regain possession of the ball while minimizing how much time elapses on the game clock.
 A common personal foul gives the fouling team a chance to regain possession of the ball by rebounding a missed free throw.
 Alternately, if the offended team makes both free throws, the fouling team will then be given possession of the ball, potentially giving them an opportunity to make a three-point field goal, which if made, yields a one-point gain to the fouling team.

 In this context, the flagrant foul rule deters undesired, potentially injurious play by awarding possession of the ball to the offended team as an extra penalty.
 If the fouling team is judged to have committed a flagrant foul, the offended team retains possession of the ball following any free throw attempts.
 As there is no change in possession, there is no benefit to the team that committed the flagrant foul.
 Thus, teams that attempt a strategy of intentionally fouling must do so without having their fouls judged as flagrant.